JensonChoi/netflix-clone/README.md

-# Netflix Clone built using React, GraphQL and DataStax Astra DB
+# Netflix Clone built using React, GraphQL and DataStax
 The frontend is built using React.js, exploring advanced UI features such as pagination and slicing

 The movie data is stored using Datastax Astra DB powered by Apache Cassandra